Currently Offering Telehealth Visits

 Caregiver Stress and Care Assistance

-Insurance accepted: Cigna, Aetna, BCBS of NC, United Healthcare/Optum and Workplace Options (EAP)
+Insurance accepted: Cigna, Aetna, BCBS of NC, and United Healthcare/jOptum.

 I also accept private pay.